San Francisco International Terminal

 1.8 Million Square Feet

 San Francisco International Airport is one of the busiest airports in the United States.
 The number of Pacific Rim travelers using SFO was projected to increase.
 In order to keep pace with the demand, SFIA underwent a massive expansion.
-The centerpiece of the construction program was the new International Terminal.
+The centerpiece of the construction program was the International Terminal.

-The new International Terminal straddles the existing roadwork concurrently expanded to eight lanes.
+The International Terminal straddles the existing roadwork concurrently expanded to eight lanes.
 Maintaining access to the existing terminals was of critical importance during the construction.
 The key to the success of the project was protecting the safety of the public, airport and airline personnel, and construction personnel.